 Email Signature notice is where you can set your email signature.
 Usually, this is the name, address, and phone number of the school library or institution.
 It is also included on patron notifications dispatched during Alexandria's Daily Operations.
 The default is blank; customize it with variable tags.

 Circulation Notice allows you to customize the default body text of Circulation Notices.
 The default text reads:

 The following items require your attention.
 Please contact the library as soon as possible.

-Circulation Notice Email Subject allows you to customize the default body text of Circulation Notice Email Subject notices.
+Circulation Notice Email Subject allows you to customize the default body text of Circulation Notice Email Subject notices (character limit of 100).
 The default text reads: